ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

   appropriate section of the User Guide, check your preferences, and look for typos.
 We strongly suggest you submit a :elsupport:`support ticket </>` if there is any doubt that this is a bug and not a user or server error.
-- Check the list of recently reported bugs and/or perform a bug search to see if its already been reported.
+- Check the list of :elsupport:`recently reported bugs </bugs>` and/or perform a bug search to see if its already been reported.
 - Tell us what you expected to happen that didn't.
 For example, "I thought doing this task would produce this result."
 - Then explain what actually happened.
 "But instead, something else happened."